Southern-Exposure-Seed-Exchange/Website-Ansible-Playbook/README.md

 the password.
 A `.gitignore` rule will prevent checking the password file into the repository.

-To run the playbook, simple run `ansible-playbook playbook-configure.yaml`.
-By default, the playbook will run against a local VM that is expected to have a DNS name of `sese-www-test.acorn`.
-Before running the playbook, you should ensure that the VM is running and you're computer will resolve the domain name to it.
+To run a playbook, simple run `ansible-playbook <playbook-name>.yaml`.
+By default, the playbooks will run against a local VM that is expected to have a DNS name of `sese-www-test.acorn`.
+Before running the playbook, you should ensure that the VM is running and your computer will resolve the domain name to it.
 You can edit your `/etc/hosts` file to point the domain to your VMs IP if you do not have access to a DNS server, or edit the `hosts.yaml` file to point to the proper domain or IP address.

-To run the playbook against our `staging` or `production` hosts, you must pass the host or group name to the `ansible-playbook` command via the `host`
+To run a playbook against our `staging` or `production` hosts, you must pass the host or group name to the `ansible-playbook` command via the `host`
 variable: